Legislation to Ensure Patient Access to Innovative Imaging Drugs

 - Directs the Secretary of HHS to pay separately for all diagnostic radiopharmaceuticals with a cost per day that exceeds $500 – which will safeguard access to new innovations;

 - Ensures Medicare patients receive medically necessary studies their physicians prescribe at readily-accessible healthcare facilities;

 - Supports innovations that enhance Medicare patient care, improve clinical outcomes, and deliver more cost efficient care;

 - Ensures that HHS implements these changes in a budget neutral manner.

 Why is this bill important?

 Molecular imaging benefits physicians and patients.
-Nuclear medicine and molecular imaging procedures are safe, painless, and cost-effective; they provide a way for physicians to gather medical information that would otherwise be unavailable -or that would be available only through surgery or more expensive diagnostic tests.
+Nuclear medicine and molecular imaging procedures are safe, painless, and cost-effective; they provide a way for physicians to gather medical information that would otherwise be unavailable.
 Physicians can determine—almost in real-time—the effectiveness of a treatment, allowing them to offer patients highly-targeted therapies and to ensure that higher doses of medicine are directed more precisely at problem areas.

 Molecular imaging can help diagnose or determine most effective treatments for a number of diseases.
 Nuclear medicine and molecular imaging procedures are used in the diagnosis and evaluation of treatment of cancer, cardiovascular disease, gastrointestinal disorders, lung disorders, lymphoma, melanoma, Alzheimer’s disease, Parkinson’s disease, epilepsy, renal disorders and thyroid disorders.